The Best Way to Honor Veterans Is to Hire One

 U.S. military veterans, transitioning service members and their families represent an essential part of today’s multi-generational workforce, and we are eternally grateful for their service and selflessness.
 Veterans add unique value to today’s workforce because they embody disciplined leadership, maturity and unwavering loyalty to the pursuit of excellence in their personal and professional lives.

 Another exemplary program is the Institute for Veterans and Military Families (IVMF) at Syracuse University.
-IVMF delivers unique and innovative programs in career and employment education and training to post-9/11 veterans and active duty military spouses, as well as tailored programs for veterans of all generations.
-To help students prepare for their certification exams, Syracuse partnered with Skillsoft to curate an extensive eLearning library complete with online courses, practice tests and targeted mentorship tools aligned with 20 predefined learning pathways.
+IVMF delivers unique and innovative programs that focus on career and employment preparation and entrepreneurship education and training to veterans, transitioning active duty service members, National Guard/Reservists and all military spouses.
+To help learners prepare for an industry certification exam that they are pursuing, Syracuse partnered with Skillsoft to curate an extensive eLearning library complete with online courses, practice tests, supplemental resources and targeted mentorship tools aligned with more than 30 predefined learning pathways.